so-okada/twXiv/README.md

 	new submissions for each category.

     - logfiles.json indicates log file locations for tweet summaries and tweets.
-In the tests/logfiles director, you have the sample log files mathACb_tweet_summaries.csv and mathACb_tweets.csv.
+In the tests/logfiles directory, you have the sample log files mathACb_tweet_summaries.csv and mathACb_tweets.csv.

 	- aliases.json tells twXiv aliases of arXiv category names.
 For